foskvs/USBPatcher/README.md

 The macOS target version should be at least macOS 12.0.

 The iOS target version should be at least iOS 15.
-Currently the app doesn't work on iOS.
+Currently the app is not supported on iOS.

 ## To-do list

  1. [X] Support tables with \_UPC defined as `Name`.
- 2. [ ] Support ports that are defined in the same table of \_UPC (e.g. DSDTs).
+ 2. [X] Support ports that are defined in the same table of \_UPC (e.g. DSDTs).
  3. [X] List only ports that have \_UPC defined in the SSDT.
  4. [X] Open ACPI Machine Language binaries.
  5. [ ] Add the possibility to import the current configuration from the ACPI tables.